 We use Tieteen Tietotekniikkakeskus Oy (CSC) to carry out technical maintenance and development.
 CSC acts as a processor of personal data on behalf of Findata.

 As a rule, we do not disclose ready-made datasets outside the EU or EEA or to international organisations.
-According to the Secondary Use act, personal data must be transferred to a secure operating environment that cannot be located outside the EU and EEA.
+According to the Secondary Use act, the data must be transferred to a secure operating environment that cannot be located outside the EU and EEA.
+According to section 51 c of the Secondary Use Act, the data permit authority may, for a specific reason, grant a data permit that allows the data to be disclosed to another secure operating environment.

 If the data recipient as the controller wishes to enable the processing of their data from outside the EU and EEA, they must apply to Findata for permission to allow the processing.
 If we grant permission, the controller must ensure that the material is transferred in accordance with Chapter V of the GDPR, when applicable.